Nordstrom/chef_vault_try_notify/README.md

 items can be decrypted, the resource takes no action.
-If the secrets cannot be decrypted (perhaps because this is an autoscaled node and the vault has not yet been refreshed), the resource calls a ruby block which can take whatever action is appropriate to get the secrets encrypted.
+If the secrets cannot be decrypted (perhaps because this is an autoscaled node and the vault has not yet been refreshed), the resource calls a ruby block which can take whatever action is appropriate to refresh the vault for the new node.

 ## Use Case